DGP-Studio/Snap.Hutao.Docs/docs/en/advanced/Gacha-system-and-export-principal.md

 Snap Hutao's Gacha system underwent an overhaul compared to Snap Genshin, experiencing a complete architectural redesign.

-This article will explain the Genshin's wish logging mechanism and the technical principles behind the Gacha export feature in the Hutao Toolbox.
+This article will explain the Genshin's wish logging mechanism and the technical principles behind the Gacha export feature in the Snap Hutao.

 ## Obtaining Wishes